mesopelagique/Indexator/README.md

 # Indexator

-Move 4dm files according to `folders.json` (temporary because 4D will could access them after that)
+Move 4dm files according to `folders.json` (temporary because 4D will could not access them after that and will remove all info from folders.json)

 ## Usage